What is DACA? Here's what you need to know

 The administration is giving Congress six months to come up with a fix before the federal government officially stops renewing permits for current DACA recipients.

-While Democrats have been overwhelmingly united in their effort to preserve the policy, some influential Republican lawmakers have also signaled revamping it in some form instead of scrapping it.
+Democrats have been overwhelmingly united in their effort to preserve the policy, and some influential Republican lawmakers have also suggested revamping it instead of scrapping it altogether.